I was particularly excited to be going on holiday with our young family many years ago, mainly because I’d borrowed a small camcorder from a friend.

 I became obsessed with my new gadget and it was never far from being strapped around my shoulder.

 After our seven day family break, I got home exhausted.
 I’d been on holiday, but had been absent at the same time.
-I’d become the distant figure that filmed the whole thing but had made a big mistake in that I had never been in even one of the scenes, enjoying the moment.
+I’d become the distant figure that filmed the whole thing but had made a big mistake in that I had never been in even one of the scenes, never enjoying the moment.

 I’d watched everyone playing and laughing, but had never engaged myself in any of it.